Credit card: Canada

-The Government of Canada maintains a database of the fees, features, interest rates and reward programs of nearly 200 credit cards available in Canada.
-This database is updated on a quarterly basis with information supplied by credit card issuing companies.
+The government of Canada maintains a database of the fees, features, interest rates, and reward programs of nearly 200 credit cards available in the country.
+This database is updated on a quarterly basis with information supplied by credit card issuers.
 Information in the database is published every quarter on the website of the Financial Consumer Agency of Canada (FCAC).

-Information in the database is published in two formats.
-It is available in PDF comparison tables that break down the information according to the type of credit card, allowing the reader to compare the features of, for example, all the student credit cards in the database.
-The database also feeds into an interactive tool on the FCAC website.
-The interactive tool uses several interview-type questions to build a profile of the user's credit card usage habits and needs, eliminating unsuitable choices based on the profile, so that the user is presented with a small number of credit cards and the ability to carry out detailed comparisons of features, reward programs, interest rates, etc.
+Information in the government's database is published in two formats.
+First, it is available in PDF comparison tables that break down the information according to credit card type; this allows the reader to compare, for example, the features of all student credit cards in the database.
+Second, the database feeds into an interactive tool on the FCAC website.
+This tool uses several interview-type questions to build a profile of a user's credit card usage habits and needs, thereby eliminating unsuitable choices based on this profile; as a result, the user is presented with a small number of credit cards and can perform detailed comparisons of features, reward programs, interest rates, etc.